christyheaton/christyheaton.github.io/_posts/2023-10-18-webmapping-with-pyscript.markdown

 The best way to get started with PyScript is by creating an account on [pyscript.com](pyscript.com) and creating a new project, which is how I made the apps that have been linked in this post.

-I'll definately keep using PyScript and look forward to seeing how the project evolves.
+I'll definitely keep using PyScript and look forward to seeing how the project evolves.